DHANUNJAYA98/Asteroid-Classification-using-k-Nearest-Neighbors-kNN-/README.md

 Relevant features are extracted from the asteroid dataset to capture important characteristics of each asteroid.
 Feature extraction techniques may involve dimensionality reduction, statistical calculations, or domain-specific knowledge.

 - k-Nearest Neighbors Algorithm
 The kNN algorithm is implemented to classify the asteroids.
-The algorithm determines the class of a test asteroid by considering the k closest training asteroids in the feature space.
+The algorithm determines the class of a test asteroid by considering the k closest training asteroids in the feature space

 - Model Evaluation
 The performance of the kNN model is evaluated using appropriate metrics such as accuracy, precision, recall, and F1 score.
 Cross-validation techniques may be employed to assess the model's generalization capabilities.